 ATI's asset quality is good, supported by its high quality and conservative investments, comprised predominately of hard-currency cash and short-term instruments, and investment grade fixed income securities.
-At year-end 2020, approximately 90% (2019: 95%) of ATI's investment portfolio was rated single-A and above with the majority held outside the African continent.
-ATI's high risk assets as a % of shareholders' equity was very low at 3.8% at YE2020 (3.8% at YE2019) and compares favorably to our rated credit insurance peers.
-ATI's policy of holding its invested assets predominantly in developed countries limits the level of correlation between its assets and its insured exposures, which are all Africa-based.
+At year-end 2021, approximately 93% (2020: 90%) of ATI's investment portfolio was rated single-A and above with the majority held outside the African continent.
+ATI's high risk assets as a % of shareholders' equity was very low at 3.1% at YE2021 (3.8% at YE2020) and compares favorably to our rated credit insurance peers.
+ATI's policy of holding its invested assets predominantly in highly-rated countries limits the level of correlation between its assets and its insured exposures, which are all Africa-based.

 While ATI's high reliance on reinsurance to support its underwriting capacity places it at risk in case of dislocation in the reinsurance market, the high quality of its reinsurance panel serves to moderate counterparty risk associated with its elevated reinsurance cessions.
 While ATI's extensive use of reinsurance does expose them to changes in supply and price of reinsurance, their long-track record with reinsurers, and strong reputation in underwriting African PRI and Credit risk, positions them as a strong partner to reinsurers, and somewhat mitigates this risk.
-In addition, majority of its reinsurance cessions were to reinsurers rated A1 or higher as at YE2020 and, despite the high reinsurance reliance, the recoverables from reinsurers were modest relative to shareholders' equity, although they increased to 40.4% at YE2020 (38.5% at YE2019).
+In addition, majority of its reinsurance cessions were to reinsurers rated A1 or higher as at 30 June 2022 and, despite the high reinsurance reliance, the recoverables from reinsurers were modest relative to shareholders' equity, reducing to 28.8% at YE2021 (40.4% at YE2020).